-- A. Coordinate with Division 01 Section "Product Requirements." - B. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace vinyl windows that fail in materials or workmanship within specified warranty period. - 1.
-Failures include, but are not limited to, the following: - a.
-Failure to meet performance requirements. - b.
-Structural failures including excessive deflection, water leakage, air infiltration, or condensation. - c.
-Faulty operation of movable sash and hardware. - d.
-Deterioration of vinyl, other materials, and finishes beyond normal weathering. - e.
-Failure of insulating glass. - 2.
-Warranty Period: - a.
-Window: Two years from date of Substantial Completion. - b.
-Glazing: Five years from date of Substantial Completion. - c.
-Vinyl Finish: Five years from date of Substantial Completion.
+- A. When warranties are required, verify with Owner's counsel that special warranties state in this Article are not less that remedies available to Owner under prevailing local laws.
+Coordinate with Division 01 Section "Product Requirements." - B. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace vinyl windows that fail in materials or workmanship within specified warranty period.

+- 1. Failures include, but are not limited to, the following: - Failure to meet performance requirements. a. - b.
+Structural failures including excessive deflection, water leakage, air infiltration, or condensation. - Faulty operation of movable sash and hardware. c. - Deterioration of vinyl, other materials, and finishes beyond normal weathering. d. - Failure of insulating glass. e. - 2.
+Warranty Period: - Window: Two years from date of Substantial Completion. a. - Glazing: Five years from date of Substantial Completion. b. - Vinyl Finish: Five years from date of Substantial Completion. c.